Edith Ramirez

-Edith Ramirez (born May 28, 1968) is an American attorney who served as a member of the Federal Trade Commission from 2010 to 2017.
-Ramirez served as FTC Chair from 2013 to 2017, the first person of color to lead the agency.
+Edith Ramirez (born May 28, 1968) is an American attorney who served as the 54th chair of the Federal Trade Commission (FTC) from 2013 to 2017.
+A member of the Democratic Party, she served as a commissioner of the FTC Chair from 2010 to 2017.
+She is the first person from an ethnic minority to lead the agency.

 Early life and education

-The second of four children born to Mexican immigrants from Mexico City, Ramirez was born May 28, 1968 in South Laguna, a neighborhood of Laguna Beach, California.
-Ramirez was raised in San Clemente, California and attended San Clemente High School, graduating in 1985 as the class valedictorian.
+The second of four children born to Mexican immigrants from Mexico City, Ramirez was born May 28, 1968, in South Laguna, a neighborhood of Laguna Beach, California.
+Ramirez was raised in San Clemente, California, and attended San Clemente High School, graduating in 1985 as the class valedictorian.
 Growing up, Ramirez's family spoke Spanish at home, and she has stated her background as a child of immigrants has given her "a broader perspective" in her professional life.

 In 1989, she graduated magna cum laude from Harvard University, where she received a bachelor's degree in history.
 Ramirez received her legal education from Harvard Law School, where she served as an editor of the Harvard Law Review.
 She befriended future President Barack Obama, who would later appoint her to the Federal Trade Commission.